joeyespo/gitpress/README.md

 #### For new blogs

 Write first.
-Publish for review.
-Iterate your story based on real feedback.
-**All before you deploy**.
+Git-push for review and comments.
+Iterate your story based on real feedback. **All before you publish**.
 As a bonus, it's much easier to customize the style of your site when you have some content to work with.

 #### For collaboration